How to make shoes slip resistant?

 During our research, we discovered that scuffing shoes at home are best done using 50 grit sandpaper.

-Attaching non-slip soles to the bottom of slip-resistant shoes and work boots may be the best answer for the question “how to make shoes non-slip“.
+Attaching non-slip soles to the bottom of slip-resistant shoe and work boots may be the best answer for the question “how to make shoes non-slip“.

 The most long-lasting and effective method of making shoes non-slip is to attach the shoe soles to the exterior section.